open-toolchain/tekton-catalog/README.md

 Catalog of Tasks usable in [Continuous Delivery Tekton Pipelines](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines)

+**Note**:
-**Note**: These tasks are usable with Tekton Beta Worker Agent (Tekon definition with apiVersion: v1beta1).
+- These tasks are usable with Tekton Beta Worker Agent (Tekon definition with apiVersion: v1beta1).
 These tasks have been updated from `tkn_pipeline_beta_support` branch (that consists mainly of v0.10.1 tekton posture) following migration path described in https://github.com/tektoncd/pipeline/blob/v0.11.2/docs/migrating-v1alpha1-to-v1beta1.md

+**Breaking Changes**:
+- These tasks are using **kebab-case style for EVERY parameters names**.
+So parameter `pathToContext` (in previous versions of the tasks) has been renamed as `path-to-context`, parameter `clusterName` has been renamed to `cluster-name` and so on...

 ## Git related tasks